shimamohammadi/shimamohammadi/README.md

-- 🔭 I’m currently a Ph.D. student in the field of optimization of deep learning-based image compression.
+- 🔭 I’m currently a Ph.D. student in the field of image quality assessment.
 - 📫 How to reach me: shima.70mdi@gmail.com